hdfsyu/SRCHack/README.md

 3. Drag the SRCHack jar into the versions folder, and rename it to 'c0.0.12a-dev.jar'.

 That's all you need to do.
 Enjoy!
+If you want to use the Minecraft official launcher (not recommended), search "How to add version to Minecraft launcher from jar" on Google and select the video result.
+I'm too lazy to type it all here, and I do not test the client on the official launcher, and I won't provide bugfixes for the official launcher so it may stop working at any time because the Minecraft official launcher has terrible support for old Minecraft versions.
+Use the Betacraft launcher if you want to be 100% sure that the game will work, since that's what I test the client on.